-Online campaigning as evolved over the past decade.
-Political digital spending has been on the rise.
+Online campaigning has evolved over the past decade.
+So has the spend on political digital marketing.

 Digital media will total $1.9 billion in 2018.
 That’s a 20% share of total political ad spending, according to a Borrell Associates forecast.
 Much of this spend will be on the local level for elections and ballot initiatives.